AlexisBaladon/Pool-Analyzer/README.md

 <br>

 ## **Segmentation**:
-- Swimming Pool segmentation using `K-means` on RGB values, erosion/delation and HSV information for blue regions.
+- Swimming Pool segmentation using `K-means` on RGB values, erosion + dilation (opening) and HSV information for blue regions.
 - Experiments with different methods such as otsu thresholding.

 <br>